martenole/PDP-oncall-instructions/README.md

 ## Checklist before starting your shift
 - [x] subscribe to the egroup alice-p2info and alice-pdp-oncalls (search for the name at https://e-groups.cern.ch/)
 - [x] check that your phone number in SAMS is correct (https://alice-glance.cern.ch/alice/sams/member/profile)
+- [x] check with the previous oncall about the current PDP status.
+In principle you can follow this up in the RC daily meeting minutes, but some points might not be immediately clear to you.
+In that case a short call e.g. after the PDP meeting on Monday might be helpful.

 ## Meeting duties